Henk Meutgeert

 Henk Meutgeert was awarded with the “Bird Award ” during the North Sea Jazz

-in 1999 and in the previous year with the “Peter Schilperoort Award ”.
+Festival in 1999 and in the previous year with the “Peter Schilperoort Award ”.